top of page

 [Nicolotti, p.
 107 (the Vatican Secret Archive, Registra Avenionensis 261, f.
 259r)]

-A few decades later, Margaret of Charny, widowed granddaughter of the collegiate founder, vying for possession of the cloth from the canons, began organizing displays around Europe, presenting it once again as authentic:
+A few decades later, Margaret of Charny, granddaughter of the collegiate founder, vying for possession of the cloth from the canons, began organizing displays around Europe, presenting it once again as authentic.

-Margaret ultimately gives the Shroud to Duke Louis of Savoy.
+In 1453, Margaret gives the Shroud to Duke Louis of Savoy.
 “The transfer was surely in exchange for consideration, i.e., for money” [Zaccone, La Sindone.
 Una storia nella storia, Effatà, 2015, p.
 36].

 Mandylion-Shroud?

-In 1978, British essayist Ian Wilson provided a turning point to sindology (the word, although theoretically neutral, in common parlance indicates a field of study that, with the concurrence of various disciplines, actually supports theories authenticating the Shroud of Turin).
+In 1978 British essayist Ian Wilson led to a turning point in syndonology (although theoretically neutral, in common speech the word denotes the field of study which, with the help of various disciplines, actually supports the authenticationist theories relating to the Shroud of Turin).

-Wilson, inspired by a theory that had already been advanced in the late 19th century, formulated a hypothesis that found little support among academic historians but has circulated widely among the general public through countless publications on the Shroud.
+Drawing on a theory that had already been put forward in the late 19th century, Wilson formulated a hypothesis that found little support among academic historians, but which spread widely among the nonspecialist public through countless sindonological publications.

-The hypothesis would make it possible to shorten the centuries-long period where proof of the existence of the relic in question is lacking.
-The Shroud, almost 4.5 meters long, would come to be identified as the Image (i.e., the Mandylion or Holy Face) of Edessa.
+The hypothesis would make it possible to shorten the centuries-long period during which there is no evidence of the existence of the relic in question: the Shroud of Turin, which is nearly 4.5 meters long, would be identified with the Image (i.e., the Mandylion or the Holy Face) of Edessa.

-If this were the case, Jesus' burial cloth would then have appeared in Edessa, a thousand miles from the location of his Passion and several centuries after his death, with a legendary tradition behind it that — for what it’s worth — created no connection to such a death (as we’ve already seen in Part 1).
+If this were the case, Jesus' burial cloth would have therefore appeared in Edessa, a thousand kilometers from the places of his Passion, several centuries after his death, with a legendary tradition behind it that – for whatever it may be worth – made no connection with that death (as we’ve already seen in Images Not Made by Human Hand?).

 According to Wilson's conjecture, the Shroud was mistakenly perceived as a small cloth on which only the face of Jesus was reproduced, as during the first millennium it was, for unknown reasons, stored and displayed folded so that only the face was visible.